 7.2 General Considerations

-Restricted Gifts, those made for a defined purpose or for an area of research specified by the donor, deserve special attention and often involve negotiation
+Restricted Gifts, those made for a defined purpose or for an area of research specified by the donor, deserve special attention and in some cases may involve negotiation to ensure that these gifts are aligned with OIST’s mission and institutional interests.

 Gifts that involve associated costs for the University to pay (e.g., the donor pays building construction costs but the University must pay for building maintenance and repairs) are acceptable but require close review.